boothresearch/puzzles/README.md

     I usually just think of `git add -A; git stash` as a convenient way to discard all the changes since my most recent commit, so that I can start afresh; but, there _is_ a way to get those changes back if I want them (this only happens about once a year).

+ 1. To see the history of your current branch:

+    ```
+    git log
+    ```

+    You will see the author, date, and title of each commit preceded by a long sequence of letters and numbers known as the "SHA-1 hash" of the commit.
+This is a unique fingerprint of the snapshot.

+ 1. (Advanced) To jump back to a prior commit:

+    ```
+    git checkout [SHA of commit you want to go back to]
+    ```

+    (Find the SHA by looking at the output if `git log`.)

+    If you jump to a commit like this, you'll be in a "detached" state — i.e., not on any branch.
+This is okay for browsing, but it's best not to make any changes.

+    If you want to start a new branch from this point, though, that's perfectly fine — I do that all the time when I decide I want to try a new approach.
+Just `git checkout -b new-branch-name` as usual.

  1. When you're ready to send your work back to GitHub.com from your local machine:

     ```